Who Needs Long-Term Care Insurance? - Washington

 Planners.
 Many people choose to purchase long-term care insurance as part of addressing the overall financial plan.
 If you choose not to purchase private long-term care insurance you are left with two options if you need long-term care: 1.
 Self-insure/pay for care out of pocket or from savings or assets; or 2.
 Qualify for Medicaid, a government health care program for eligible individuals with low income and resources.
 For many, transferring the long-term care risk to an insurance company just makes good sense, and it’s something that gets addressed as part of the overall retirement plan.

 Divorcees.
 Like single people, divorcees may find that long-term care insurance can help pay for care that may have otherwise been provided by a spouse or family member.

 Second Marriages.
 Quite often in second marriages, couples select to keep at least a portion of their money separate out of a desire to set aside funds for children from a previous marriage.
 If one person in that relationship should eventually need long-term care and uses up their funds paying for care, the other person may have to eventually use the money allocated for the children.
 If two people are married, the government does not recognize a separation of finances.
 Getting a long-term care insurance policy may help protect one’s assets, and allow them to be used as planned.

 The purpose of this material is solicitation of insurance.
 An insurance producer may contact you.
-Long-term care insurance policies are issued on policy form series ILTC-5000 and INH-5000 with a state identifier where applicable and edition date.
+Long-term care insurance is issued on policy form series ILTC-5000 and INH-5000 with a state identifier, where applicable and edition date.
 These policies may have exclusions and limitations.